nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #6.md

 	event_type
 ```

-5. What is the percentage of visits which have a purchase event?
+**5. What is the percentage of visits which have a purchase event?**

 ```sql
 SELECT